C. V. Boys: Personal life

 Boys married Marion Amelia Pollock in 1892, and the couple had two children.
-After several years of marriage, Marion caused a scandal by having an affair with mathematician Andrew Forsyth, as a result of which Forsyth was forced to resign his position as a professor at the University of Cambridge.
-Boys divorced Marion in 1910 and she later married Forsyth.
-Boys never remarried.
+Boys was granted a divorce in 1910 on the grounds that Marion had been having an adulterous affair with mathematician Andrew Forsyth.
+This caused a scandal that forced Forsyth to resign his chair at the University of Cambridge.
+Marion and Forsyth were then wed, but Boys never remarried.

 Aside from his serious contributions to science, Boys was known to be a remarkably colourful and well-liked man.
 He enjoyed playing practical jokes; one of his favourite pastimes was blowing perfectly-timed bubbles and smoke rings out of his office window so they would engulf people passing by.
 There are also reports that exhibited several unconventional behaviours; he was known to drink his tea from a saucer if it was too hot, and on at least one occasion, attempted to hide a stain on his shirt by tucking sheets of paper behind his waistcoat.
-He also had several of his award medals, including his Royal Medal, melted down to fund the education of students at his alma mater, Marlborough College.
+He also had several of his award medals, including his Royal Medal, melted down to help fund the education of students at his alma mater, Marlborough College.
 His personal interests included gardening and biology.

 Boys began losing his eyesight later in life, and died at his home at age 89 in St Mary Bourne, Andover in Hampshire on 30 March 1944.